-Yuba County has affordable housing needs for both resident and migrant farmworker households.
-Currently, the City of Wheatland as two affordable rental properties that are designated for farmworkers and families.
-According to the US Department of Agriculture 2017 Census of Agriculture, there were approximately 764 farms employing approximately 256 farmworkers throughout Yuba County.
-Currently, estimated from the 2021 ESRI report, there are 22 employed farmworkers in the City of Wheatland and 1,103 employed farmworkers in Yuba County.
+Currently, the City of Wheatland has two affordable rental properties that are designated for farmworkers and families.
+Estimated from the 2021 ESRI report, there are 22 employed farmworkers in the City of Wheatland.
 How many of these laborers work specifically on farms is not clear.
 Nonetheless, the need to address farmworker housing in Wheatland is relatively small compared to other more agricultural counties nearby in northern California.